 How to Disable Autoplay For All Users in Windows 7?

 Whenever your insert a CD/DVD or any other storage media in your computer Windows 7 automatically detects it and displays its contents by opening a new window in Windows Explorer.
 This is a great feature which Windows 7 offers.
-However, there might be times when this feature makes your computer vulnerable to virus attacks.
+However there might be times when this feature makes your computer vulnerable to virus attacks.
 This is because when you insert a CD or DVD Windows 7 starts detecting its contents and finally it opens the contents of the media in a new window.
 Suppose the CD/DVD or flash drive that you have inserted had virus in it.
 In this case virus residing in the media will be self-executed and will infect your system within fraction of seconds.
 Therefore it is recommended to disable Autoplay feature to prevent your computer from getting infected with virus accidentally.
 Process to turn off Autoplay feature is given below:

 1. Click on “Start” button.